Rohitkumarpal/Shape-area-calculator/README.md

 # Shape-area-calculator
-It will calculate are of selected shape
+It will calculate area of selected shape